Key Points

 If a lot of goods are components for an end product, it can take a considerable amount of valuable time to check every unit.
 Getting a sampling, figuring in LTPD, prevents undesirable Work In Process.

-Not only does utilizing LTPD save time in a sampling, it also saves you from having to divert members of your workforce away from their tasks to check every unit.
+Not only does utilizing LTPD save time in sampling, but it also saves you from having to divert members of your workforce away from their tasks to check every unit.

 Having LTPD in place as a clear barometer for how to proceed with lots that have some defective pieces prevents confusion amongst staff.